Exit Realty - A Focus on Agency Growth and Sharing

 An innovative incentive structure puts recruiting in the hands of agents

-Real estate agents looking for a new broker might consider EXIT Realty Corp.
+Real estate agents looking for a new kind of broker might consider the firm EXIT Realty Corp.
 International.
 The real estate brokerage firm has offices across the United States and has a concentrated presence in the mid-Atlantic region and Florida.
 Exit Realty offers agents training opportunities as well as the technology needed to perform their jobs on the go.
 The company provides a unique benefits structure that agents may wish to consider as they search for a brokerage firm to call home.

 Residual Income for Agents